 Group discussions: Student led exploration of content through focused discussion of material.
-Students must prepare outside of class by completing readings, performing independent supporting research, and preparing a Position Statement (must be posted before class on the appropriate Canvas discussion board).
+Students must prepare outside of class by completing readings, performing independent research, supporting preparing a Position Statement (must be posted before class on the appropriate Canvas discussion board).
 In class, students will discuss positions statements within small groups to develop a single, coherent statement for the group that is clearly thought out, supported by data, and takes in multiple points of view to present possible options or resolutions to the question posed.
-Each group will subsequently present their results to the class to identify commonalities and differences among the groups.
+Each group will subsequently present their results to the identify commonalities class and differences among the groups.